 We’ve asked girl entrepreneur McKenna Hopla, the founder of Her Rah!
-First Bra, and her best friends all about the ways they are wearing their bras this season—and their favorite fall fashions.
-When your tween or teen can check these five boxes, she will be wearing her first bra with all the creativity, comfort, and confidence.
+Bra, and her best friends all about the ways they are wearing their bras this season—and their favorite fall fashions.
+When your teen can check these five boxes, she will be wearing her bra with all the creativity, comfort, and confidence.

 - FIT OVER FASHION.
 Here’s the thing—girls need to know, right from the start, that how they feel is more important than how they When you ask your daughter how she feels and listen to her answers, you remind her that she is the boss of her own body and her feelings and perceptions matter more than any mirror.

 Make sure your daughter’s bra supports her changing shape and feels awesome against her skin.
 A bra that fits well won’t leave red marks or imprints on her shoulders or ribcage or dig into her back or leave bulges around her arms.
 A bralette should provide a light lift and hold her growing breasts in place without restricting her movement.
 If she has an easy time getting her training bra on and off—and if she often forgets it’s even there—she’s found the right fit!
 (And remember, your girl is growing fast.
 What fits today might feel restrictive tomorrow, so keep those lines of communication open.)

 For more information about getting a flawless fit for your daughter’s first bra, check out the Her Rah!
 First Bra Fitting Guide.